doorlockd/.github/profile/README.md

 There is also a 3D-printed case for the card reader, but the design files for that are not yet public.

+### Discussion and questions
+The project has a public matrix channel: https://matrix.to/#/#doorlockd:matrix.org

+Feel free to drop by there if you are interested in the project, have questions or want to discuss something else.

 ### Example deployment
 To get a better overview of what is included, our main entrace deployment is shown below.